simmi30/lnd1/docs/fuzz.md

 - `run_time` specifies how long each fuzz harness runs for.
 The default is 30 seconds.
 - `timeout` specifies how long an individual testcase can run before raising an error.
 The default is 20 seconds.
 - `processes` specifies the number of parallel processes to use while running the harnesses.
-- `pkg` specifies the `lnd` packages to build or fuzz.
+- `pkg` specifies the `broln` packages to build or fuzz.
 The default is to build and run all available packages (`brontide lnwire wtwire zpay32`).
 This can be changed to build/run against individual packages.
 - `base_workdir` specifies the workspace of the fuzzer.
 This folder will contain the corpus, crashers, and suppressions.

 ## Corpus ##
 Fuzzing generally works best with a corpus that is of minimal size while achieving the maximum coverage. `go-fuzz` automatically minimizes the corpus in-memory before fuzzing so a large corpus shouldn't make a difference.

 ## Disclosure ##
-If you find any crashers that affect LND security, please disclose with the information found [here](https://github.com/brolightningnetwork/broln/#security).
+If you find any crashers that affect broln security, please disclose with the information found [here](https://github.com/brolightningnetwork/broln/#security).